Qualifying for England 2021 starts on 29 August with holders the Netherlands opening in Estonia the following day.

 Group E: Scotland, Finland, Portugal, Albania, Cyprus

 Group F: Sweden, Iceland, Hungary, Slovakia, Latvia

-Group G: France, Austria, Serbia, Kazakhstan, FYR Macedonia
+Group G: France, Austria, Serbia, Kazakhstan, North Macedonia

 Group H: Switzerland, Belgium, Romania, Croatia, Lithuania

 Group I: Germany, Ukraine, Republic of Ireland, Greece, Montenegro

 - The group winners and the three runners-up with the best record against the sides first, third, fourth and fifth in their sections will join hosts England in the final tournament.

 - The other six runners-up will play off in October 2020 for the remaining three berths in the 16-team finals to be held the following summer.

 - The Netherlands are defending champions and reached their first FIFA Women's World Cup final in 2019.